daniel-munro/ratgtex-pipeline/README.md

 #### `{tissue}/fastq_map.txt`

 A tab-delimited file with no header containing the paths to each FASTQ file and the rat IDs they correspond to.
+Or, for paired-end reads, each row contains the first FASTQ path, second FASTQ path, and rat ID per file pair.
-If multiple files map to the same ID, reads from those files will be aligned into one BAM file.
-You can use the `fastq_path` parameter in `config.yaml` to specify the encompassing directory as an absolute or relative path.
+- If multiple files map to the same ID, i.e. the ID appears in multiple rows, reads from those files will be aligned into one BAM file.
+- You can use the `fastq_path` parameter in `config.yaml` to specify the encompassing directory as an absolute or relative path.
 That way `fastq_map.txt` can just contain the remainder of the path to each file (including any subdirectories as necessary).
-Any listed files whose rat IDs are not in `{tissue}/rat_ids.txt` will be ignored.
+- Any listed files whose rat IDs are not in `{tissue}/rat_ids.txt` will be ignored.

 #### `{tissue}/rat_ids.txt`